ishanikax/phone-virus-transmission-simulation/README.md

 <h2>How-To</h2>
 All code cam be found under "Phone_Virus_Transmission_Simulation/src/Question_2"

-To showcase simulation, run "VirusSimulation.java"
+To showcase simulation, download the package and run "VirusSimulation.java"